scriptkitties/fglt/irc.md

 > &lt;tejr&gt; Now why the fuck do you think I would know what any of this weeb
 > shit means tyil
 > &lt;tyil&gt; haha tejr go reee

+> &lt;RTB64&gt; stop telling me what to use dude, Jesus